-Keyword Purpose append Requests the .f06, .f04 and .log files to be concatenated. batch Requests the job is to be run in the background with batch = yes.
-(LINUX only.) delete Unconditionally deletes files after job completion. expjid Specifies data file expansion on the local system. lsymbol Specifies logical symbol values to be used on the local system. ncmd Specifies an alternate notification command. node Specifies the node the job will be processed on. notify Requests notification when the job completes. old Specifies versioning or deletion of previously existing output files. oldtypes Specifies additional user file types to be version or deleted. out Specifies an alternate output file prefix. rcmd Specifies the nastran command path on the remote system. rostype Specifies the remote node operating system type. rrmtuse Specifies the communication programs to be used. rsdirectory Specifies the directory on the remote system to contain MSC Nastran temporary files. scratch Specifies the DBsets are to be deleted at job completion sdirectory Specifies the directory on the local system to contain MSC Nastran temporary files.
+Keyword Purpose lsymbol Specifies logical symbol values to be used on the local system. ncmd Specifies an alternate notification command. node Specifies the node the job will be processed on. notify Requests notification when the job completes. old Specifies versioning or deletion of previously existing output files. oldtypes Specifies additional user file types to be version or deleted. out Specifies an alternate output file prefix. rcmd Specifies the nastran command path on the remote system. rostype Specifies the remote node operating system type. rrmtuse Specifies the communication programs to be used. rsdirectory Specifies the directory on the remote system to contain MSC Nastran temporary files. scratch Specifies the DBsets are to be deleted at job completion sdirectory Specifies the directory on the local system to contain MSC Nastran temporary files.
 If "rsdirectory" is not specified, this directory will also be used on the remote system. symbol Specifies logical symbol values to be used on the remote system. trans Requests translation of the .xdb file. username Specifies an alternate username on the remote host.

-Table 5-1 Remote Processing Keywords ----------- ---------------------------- processing, the nastran command may generate temporary files on both the local system (e.g., as part of "expjid" processing) and on the remote system (e.g., the location where temporary RC files are placed and where output files are generated).
+The "sdirectory"/"rsdirectory" keywords are special, as the command line, RC files on the current host and RC files on the remote host will all be considered when establishing a scratch directory.
+As part of its processing, the nastran command may generate temporary files on both the local system (e.g., as part of "expjid" processing) and on the remote system (e.g., the location where temporary RC files are placed and where output files are generated).
 These files are placed in the "scratch" directories on the local and remote systems.
 If the "rsdirectory" keyword is not specified, the "sdirectory" location must be valid on both the local and remote systems.
 (Note that this is not possible if the systems are running different types of operating systems.)
 All other keywords specifying path/file names will only be scanned on the remote system and must specify path/file names appropriate for that system.